Crappie Fishing Tips

 - The Best Live Bait Setup- One of the best bait setups for crappie is to use a #6 hook, a small split shot, a live minnow and a slip bobber.
 The slip bobber will allow you adjust for any depth while not sacrificing casting ability.
 Hook the minnow either through both lips or just behind the top dorsal fin.

 - Fish the Right Depth- Crappie can usually be found between three and six feet of water.
 During the peak of summer crappie will move to deeper areas and come out to the surface during dawn and dusk to feed.

 - Keep the Line Tight- Crappie are known to have a soft lip.
 This means that they can tear easily and shake your hook if the line isn't kept tight enough.
-Luckily crappie will put up a decent fight, so keeping your line tight shouldn't be a difficult task.
+Luckily crappie will put up a good fight, so keeping your line tight shouldn't be a difficult task.

 - Don't be in a Hurry- Crappie will give you more action if you are slow and steady with your jig and/or minnow.
 Try to avoid retrieving your cast too quickly.
 If you're not getting any action and you know crappie are in the area then try slowing down.

 - Use a Topographical Map- Since depth is important when trying to fish for crappie you'll want to make sure you use a topographical map of the body of water you're fishing.
 A map will at least contain depths and in some instances sunken structures like fish beds.
 You don't need to pay for these, there are tons of free ones available on the internet.